23 Oct 2025

 • Anxious-avoidant attachment combines fears of rejection and engulfment, leading to conflicted patterns of closeness and withdrawal.

-• In adulthood, it appears as mixed signals: seeking intimacy yet pulling away once it feels too close.
+• This attachment style appears as mixed signals: seeking intimacy yet pulling away once it feels too close.

 • Attachment style in adults is flexible.
 Secure relationships can gradually transform anxious and avoidant patterns into trust and stability.

-• Therapy approaches like EFT, IFS, and Attachment-Based CBT can reduce insecurity and improve emotional regulation within 6-12 months.
+• Therapy approaches like EFT and Attachment-Based CBT can reduce insecurity and improve emotional regulation within 6-12 months.

 • Healing starts with consistent small actions that teach the brain and body that closeness is safe and predictable.

-When closeness feels magnetic and terrifying at the same time, you may be looking at anxious avoidant attachment — a pattern where people crave intimacy, then shut down the moment it arrives, longing for love while fearing dependence.
-Also called fearful-avoidant or disorganised in adults, it blends attachment anxiety and avoidance into one paradoxical style.
+When closeness feels magnetic and terrifying at the same time, you may be looking at anxious-avoidant attachment2 — a pattern where people crave intimacy, then shut down the moment it arrives, longing for love while fearing dependence.
+This style blends attachment anxiety and avoidance into one paradoxical style.

-This style often creates a cycle of pursuit and withdrawal, emotional volatility, and burnout — not only in romance, but across friendships and work relationships too.
-It usually stems from inconsistent caregiving, emotional unavailability, or early unpredictability that taught the nervous system to both seek and fear closeness: anxious and avoidant meaning behind the pattern.
+It often creates a cycle3 of pursuit and withdrawal, emotional volatility, and burnout — not only in romance, but across friendships and work relationships too.
+It can stem from inconsistent caregiving, emotional unavailability, or early unpredictability that taught the nervous system to both seek and fear closeness: anxious and avoidant meaning behind the pattern.

 What Is Attachment Theory?